frantic/visual-brainfuck-web/README.md

 Be free to put forward issues.
 The website has only been tested on Safari and Chrome, and there might be problems while running in Microsoft Edge.

 Anyway, send email to me ( visit my Github profile to find my email ) or put an issue in Github if you meet any sort of mistake.
 If you are quite interested in this project and want to have a further contribution, fork & start YOUR Pull Request!

+In the future, code minifying, step-by-step debugging may be supported.

 ## License and thanks